Promise Context

 “Know for certain that for four hundred years your descendants will be strangers in a country not their own and that they will be enslaved and mistreated there.
 But I will punish the nation they serve as slaves, and afterward they will come out with great possessions.”

-God’s covenant with Abraham, conveyed long before Joseph was born, undergirded his promise of aid to the Israelites in Egypt through Joseph.
+God’s covenant with Abraham, made centuries earlier, undergirded his promise of aid to the Israelites in Egypt through Joseph.

-God’s fulfillment of that promise, centuries after Joseph died, affirmed the integrity of his covenant with Abraham.
+God’s fulfillment of that promise, four hundred years after Joseph died, affirmed the integrity of his covenant with Abraham.